 Instead of just looking at the circumstances of the accident, why not look at how the task should have been carried and work out how to make that more likely in the future.

 Compare your safe system of work with what is actually taking place, there can be quite a big gap!
-Look at how people who have not had any accidents are working and compare their methods to the method of the worker involved in the accident.
+Look at how people who have not had any accidents are working.
+Compare their methods to the method of the worker involved in the accident.
 Watch people working, ask them to work as if you weren’t there.
 You may find that people have different ways of performing the same task, some more safely than others.

 The next step is to find out why employees are not following the safe system of work, is it time pressure?
 Are they only completing a few stages of a complicated process because they are rushed, or are some stages unnecessary?
 The people performing the task are the experts, so find out from them the best way to perform the task and align your safe system of work with that.